 Australia says it has located possible debris from a missing Malaysia Airlines jetliner in the southern Indian Ocean.

 Prime Minister Tony Abbott told parliament Thursday that two objects were spotted in satellite imagery.
-He said an Orion surveillance aircraft and three other planes are headed to the location.
+He said an Orion surveillance aircraft and three other planes have been sent to the area.

-Investigators believe the plane was deliberately diverted, either south toward the Indian Ocean or north toward Central Asia.
-They have refused to rule out any possibility, including a mechanical malfunction, terrorism, or pilot suicide.
+Investigators believe someone with advanced knowledge of aircraft deliberately diverted the plane either south toward the Indian Ocean or north toward Central Asia.
+They have refused to rule out any possibility, including terrorism, pilot suicide, or a mechanical malfunction.

 U.S. President Barack Obama on Wednesday said the search is a "top priority" for the United States.
-He told a U.S. televisions station that he has put every available resource into the effort.
+He told a U.S. television station that he has put every available resource into the effort.

 American and Malaysia investigators have been trying to analyze data from a flight simulator belonging to one of the plane's pilots.
 Malaysian officials say some of the data has been deleted and is now in the process of being reconstructed.